On Air Now

 Pubs are due to reopen indoors on May 17 as part of the third stage of lockdown-lifting in England.

-On April 12, the 'rule of six' will apply for those sat outside.
+Since April 12, the 'rule of six' will apply for those sat outside.
 This means that six people - from up to six different households - will be able to visit together.

 Table service will be in operation, and people may only enter the venue to use the toilet.